StackTips

 }

-What is the difference between double and float variables in Java?
+19. What is the difference between double and float variables in Java?

-What is Final Keyword in Java?
+20. What is the Final Keyword in Java?

-A variable declared with the final keyword is a constant in java.
+A variable declared with the final keyword is a constant in Java.
 Value can be assigned only once and after the assignment, the value of a constant can’t be changed.

 For example, a constant with the name MAX_LIMIT is declared and assigned value: